About the Institute

 Since then, the Institute has grown to encompass six formal programs of study, a faculty of four distinguished scholars, and an alumni body whose tasting notes have improved markedly.

-We remain committed to the conviction that pleasure and rigor are not opposites — that to understand a thing deeply is to enjoy it more profoundly.
+We remain committed to the conviction that pleasure and rigour are not opposites — that to understand a thing deeply is to enjoy it more profoundly.